Squaare-rigger ST. PAUL,

 Original photos from the archives of the S. P. H. S.©

 The dream of a museum on Seattle's waterfront was proved unattainable.
-So the Marine Historical Society concentrated on combining its efforts with those of MOHAI, which had more nautical collections of its own than could be accommodated in the available display space.
+So the Marine Historical Society concentrated on combining its efforts with those of MOHAI, which had more nautical collections of its own that could be accommodated in the available display space.

 The museum owns three sailing ship figureheads and soon is to receive another.
 Several years ago Jack Tusler, who lives on Coon Is. in the San Juans, presented it with a group of old sextants.
 There are hundreds of pictures, nameboards, and other artifacts.

-A notable collection of glass negatives of ships which visited Puget Sound for lumber, was found in a tumble-down house on Capitol Hill when the new owners took over the property.
+A notable collection of glass negatives of ships which visited Puget Sound for lumber was found in a tumble-down house on Capitol Hill when the new owners took over the property.
 The best of these, unfortunately, went to San Francisco.